LuisCondeesnayra/carpark/notes.md

 update domain with exception handling a ground floor, starting position is 2 spaces from the exit Pass the parking lot structure

+## Pomodoro 3
+Driver: JC
+Nav: LC
+Todo: finish one story parkinglot with 3 spaces parked on the first parking space
+Todo: Write a test of a two story parking slot whith 2 spaces each floor parked on the far right on the second  floor